South African Naval Museum: Museum of Submarine Technology

 A major exhibit of the museum's is the SAS Assegaai, a Daphné class submarine.
 It is the first and thus far only South African Navy submarine to have been converted into a museum ship.
-The submarine is currently closed to the public, pending plans for her placement ashore.

 Opening Hours

 The museum is open seven days a week, daily opening times 09:30-15:30 except Good Friday, Christmas Day and New Year's Day.
 Entry is free of charge, but a voluntary donation towards the SA Naval Museum Fund can be made at the reception.